 Director – Charles Brabin, Screenplay – Irene Kuhn, John Willard & Edgar Allen Woolf, Based on the Novel by Sax Rohmer, Photography (b&w) – Tony Gaudio, Special Electrical Effects – Kenneth Strickfaden, Art Direction – Cedric Gibbons.
-Production Company – Cosmpolitan/MGM
+Production Company – Cosmpolitan/MGM.

 Boris Karloff (Dr Fu Manchu), Charles Starrett (Terrence Granville), Lewis Stone (Nayland Smith), Karen Morley (Sheila Barton), Myrna Loy (Fah Lo See), Jean Hersholt (Professor Von Berg), Lawrence Grant (Sir Lionel Barton)

 Sir Lionel Barton leads a British expedition to Mongolia to find the Golden Death Mask and Scimitar of Genghis Khan.
-They are in a race to find the artefacts before the Chinese criminal genius Fu Manchu who wants the relics in order to unite the armies of Asia under him.
+They are in a race to find the artifacts before the Chinese criminal genius Fu Manchu who wants the relics in order to unite the armies of Asia under him.
 They are successful in locating the tomb but Fu Manchu then captures the members of the expedition and subjects them to perverse tortures to make them divulge the whereabouts of the artifacts.

-Sax Rohmer (real name Arthur Henry Ward) had an incredible popularity with his Fu Manchu stories – 14 novels and story collections published between 1913 and 1959.
+Sax Rohmer (real name Arthur Henry Ward) (1883-1959) had an incredible popularity with his Fu Manchu stories – 14 novels and story collections published between 1913 and 1959.
 (If anything, the stories were more popular in America than they were in Ward’s native Britain).
 There were several entire magazines, The Mysterious Wu Fang and Dr Yen Sing, that attempted to emulate the Fu Manchu character.
 Outside of the Fu Manchu novels, Ward/Rohmer mined the Asian Peril theme in several other series of books.

 American adventure films of the 1930s, particularly the serials, always had an incredible jingoism.
 The very popularity of the Fu Manchu character and Yellow Peril genre reveals an incredible racism bubbling away not far beneath the surface (similar fears also exist in the original Buck Rogers stories).
 The dialogue here boils its pot with some truly incredible bigotry – “Do you suppose for a moment that Fu Manchu doesn’t know we have a beautiful white girl with us?”
 Nayland Smith states.
 Later when Fu Manchu does gets his hands on said white girl she spits out, with the most emotion she has so far demonstrated, “You hideous yellow monster.”

 This racism is perhaps not unreasonable in light of the sheer malevolence of Boris Karloff’s performance and the amazing degree of cruelty that is built up around the character of Fu Manchu.
 Director Charles Brabin shoots Karloff for maximum malevolent effect – he is first introduced through a distorting mirror (which is obviously designed to distort the ‘evil’ occidental makeup) and between flickering Van Der Graaf poles.
 Boris Karloff plays to the hilt with a wicked smile that seems to take obscene delights in the tortures he inflicts on his victims, balanced out against a subservient, perfectly mannered Hollywood cliche Chinese accent.
 It is a marked contrast to the definitive Fu Manchu offered by Christopher Lee over thirty years later – Karloff’s Fu Manchu is lascivious, Lee’s coldly aloof.
 (This film’s Nayland Smith – for some reason minus the Dennis and using Nayland as his Christian name – is aging and anonymous, in no way holding a candle to the decisive Sherlock Holmes-ian man of action in the books or Christopher Lee films).

 The Mask of Fu Manchu is almost entirely set around its torture sequences.
 These are a series of truly amazing set-pieces – one victim is tied upside-down inside a huge bell and tortured by dangling grapes over his lips and splashing salt water over him; another is placed on a bed precariously suspended over a pit of crocodiles with a sand-timer that slowly causes it to overbalance; another between a giant clamp-like device with two spiked pads being wound towards him; and hero Charles Starrett is tied up and injected with serum extracted from spiders.

 As it is, the thrills have a marvellous exoticism.
 Nayland Smith’s search for Fu Manchu’s hideout, which takes him into an opium den, a cafe with an authentic Chinese opera singer, through a trapdoor underneath a statue in a temple and into a pit of snakes where Fu Manchu waits, is fabulous.
 So too is the climax with the fetishistic image of heroine Karen Morley tied up as the ‘hideous yellow monster’ prepares to sacrifice her, being saved as Lewis Stone and Charles Starrett ruthlessly turn Fu Manchu’s raygun on the crowds.

-The other Fu Manchu films include:– a series of 23 short silent British films made between 1923 and 1924 starring H. Agar Lyons as Fu Manchu, all of which appear to be lost today; three early sound films from Paramount, The Mysterious Dr Fu Manchu (1929), The Return of Dr Fu Manchu (1930) and Daughter of the Dragon (1931), starring Warner Oland who later gained fame as Charlie Chan; a fifteen chapter serial The Drums of Fu Manchu (1940) from Republic starring Henry Brandon; the tv series The Adventures of Fu Manchu (1956), which only lasted for eleven episodes, starring Glen Gordon; the series starring Christopher Lee produced by Harry Alan Towers, which consisted of The Face of Fu Manchu (1965), The Brides of Fu Manchu (1966), The Vengeance of Fu Manchu (1967), The Blood of Fu Manchu/Kiss and Kill (1968) and The Castle of Fu Manchu (1969); and The Fiendish Plot of Dr Fu Manchu (1980), a parody of the genre that featured Peter Sellers in his last performance playing both Fu Manchu and Nayland Smith.
+The other Fu Manchu films include:– a series of 23 short silent British films made between 1923 and 1924 starring H. Agar Lyons as Fu Manchu, all of which appear to be lost today; three early sound films from Paramount, The Mysterious Dr. Fu Manchu (1929), The Return of Dr Fu Manchu (1930) and Daughter of the Dragon (1931), starring Warner Oland who later gained fame as Charlie Chan; a fifteen chapter serial The Drums of Fu Manchu (1940) from Republic starring Henry Brandon; the tv series The Adventures of Fu Manchu (1956), which only lasted for eleven episodes, starring Glen Gordon; the series starring Christopher Lee produced by Harry Alan Towers, which consisted of The Face of Fu Manchu (1965), The Brides of Fu Manchu (1966), The Vengeance of Fu Manchu (1967), The Blood of Fu Manchu/Kiss and Kill (1968) and The Castle of Fu Manchu (1969); and The Fiendish Plot of Dr Fu Manchu (1980), a parody of the genre that featured Peter Sellers in his last performance playing both Fu Manchu and Nayland Smith.